aelehner-ASU/SER316_summer23_randomteam/Deliverable2.md

 ### Sprint Retrospective

-> Include your Sprint retrospective here and answer the following questions in an evidence based manner as a team (I do not want each of your individuals opinion here but the team perspective).
-By evidence-based manner it means I want a Yes or No on each of these questions, and for you to provide evidence for your answer.
+> Include your Sprint retrospective here and answer the following questions in an evidence-based manner as a team (I do not want each of your individual's opinions here but the team perspective).
+In an evidence-based manner, it means I want a Yes or No on each of these questions and for you to provide evidence for your answer.
 That is, don’t just say "Yes we did work at a consistent rate because we tried hard"; say "we worked at a consistent rate because here are the following tasks we completed per team member and the rate of commits in our Git logs."

 **Did you meet your sprint goal?**

 > Our sprint goal was not met as we did not manage to finish all our Spint US.
 We must continue to work on our communication skills and work better as a team.
-There was a lot of confusion towards the beginning but got our bairing together towards the end.
+There was a lot of confusion towards the beginning but got our bearings together towards the end.

 **Did you complete all stories on your Spring Backlog?**